 Educators and students need to also understand the positive effects that sleep has on learning.
 There is extensive research that highlights the connection between sleep and learning which is critical to academic performance.

-“Sleep has been shown to be critical for the transfer and consolidation of memories in the cortex.”
-(Langille, 2019)
+“Sleep has been shown to be critical for the transfer and consolidation of memories in the cortex” (Langille, 2019, para.
+18).

 “Sleep is very important for consolidating memories.
-In any sort of experimental setting, study results show better performance if you learn material and then sleep on it, instead of remaining awake.”
-(Harvard Summer School, 2021)
+In any sort of experimental setting, study results show better performance if you learn material and then sleep on it, instead of remaining awake” (Harvard Summer School, 2021, para.
+28).

 “We’ve learned that sleep before learning helps prepare your brain for initial formation of memories.
-And then, sleep after learning is essential to help save and cement that new information into the architecture of the brain, meaning that you’re less likely to forget it.”
-(NIH, 2013)
+And then, sleep after learning is essential to help save and cement that new information into the architecture of the brain, meaning that you’re less likely to forget it” (NIH, 2013, para.
+3).

 "Sleep reduces stress.
-A good night's sleep can lower blood pressure and the elevated levels of stress hormones that are a natural result of today's fast-paced lifestyle."
-(Cornell Health, 2021)
+A good night's sleep can lower blood pressure and the elevated levels of stress hormones that are a natural result of today's fast-paced lifestyle" (Cornell Health, 2021, para.
+3).

-Research clearly indicates that sleep is critical to memory, learning, health, and performance.
+Research indicates that sleep is critical to memory, learning, health, and performance.
 You are encouraged to watch two short videos in which Dr. Matthew Walker, Director of the Centre for Human Sleep Science, at University of California Berkley, speaks about the effects of sleep deprivation on the brain and body as well as the effects of sleep deprivation on learning.
 You can also visit Dr. Walker’s website to learn more about the connection between sleep, learning, and optimal performance.

 Dr. Matthew Walker